physimals/quantiphyse/doc/README.rst

 Features
 --------

- - 2D orthographic viewing and navigation of data, regions of interest (ROIs) and overlays
+ - 2D orthographic visualisation and navigation of data, regions of interest (ROIs) and overlays
  - Universal analysis tools including clustering, supervoxel generation and curve comparison
  - Tools for CEST, ASL, DCE and DSC-MRI analysis and modelling
  - Integration with selected FSL tools